djr111/YoutubeDownloader/README.md

 Download YT videos with python

-You might go travelling - internet coverage and data allowance might be questionable
+You might go for travelling - Internet coverage and data allowance might be questionable

 In this case you can download any video you want and store them on any device !